rohanlohani/Elevate_labs_Task/Task 2: Exploratory Data Analysis (EDA)/ReadME.md

-Titanic Dataset - Exploratory Data Analysis (EDA)
-📌 Objective
-Perform Exploratory Data Analysis (EDA) on the Titanic dataset to understand its structure, distributions, and feature relationships using descriptive statistics and visualizations.

-🛠️ Tools Used
-Python 3

-Pandas

-Matplotlib

-Seaborn

-🔍 Steps Performed
-1. Generated Summary Statistics
-Used df.describe() to compute:

-Mean, median, standard deviation

-Minimum and maximum values

-Quartiles for all numeric columns (Age, Fare, SibSp, Parch)

-2. Created Histograms and Boxplots
-Histograms: Visualized the distribution of each numeric feature.

-Boxplots: Identified potential outliers and spread of data.

-3. Correlation Matrix and Pairplot
-Computed correlation matrix to find linear relationships between variables.

-Plotted:

-Heatmap using Seaborn for quick correlation interpretation.

-Pairplot to visualize distributions and feature relationships, colored by survival status.

-4. Analyzed Patterns, Trends, and Anomalies
-Observed skewed distributions in Fare and Age.

-Detected class imbalance in passenger classes and survival status.

-Identified that younger, higher-class passengers had better survival rates.

-5. Made Feature-Level Inferences
-Survival Likelihood:

-Higher among first-class passengers and those who paid higher fares.

-Demographics:

-Most passengers were young adults in third class, often traveling alone.

-Family Size:

-SibSp and Parch are heavily skewed toward zero, indicating most passengers traveled solo.

-📊 Screenshots
-The following visualizations are included in the screenshots/ folder:

-Histograms for numeric features

-Boxplots for numeric features

-Correlation heatmap

-Pairplot (scatter matrix) showing survival relationships

-📁 Repository Structure
+Task 2: Exploratory Data Analysis (EDA)
+Overview
+This project showcases Exploratory Data Analysis (EDA) on the Titanic dataset to understand its structure, feature distributions, relationships, and survival patterns using visual and statistical techniques.

+Contents
+titanic.py: Python script that performs all EDA steps including statistical summary, plotting histograms, boxplots, correlation heatmap, and pairplot.

+tested.csv: The Titanic dataset used for analysis.

+screenshots/: Folder containing visualizations generated during EDA.

+Exploratory Data Analysis Steps
+Summary Statistics

+Used describe() to analyze key statistics (mean, std, min, max, quartiles) for Age, Fare, SibSp, and Parch.

+Distribution Visualization

+Histograms created for all numeric columns to examine the data distribution.

+Boxplots used to detect potential outliers and spread of values.

+Correlation Analysis

+Generated a correlation matrix to examine linear relationships among numeric features.

+Created a heatmap using Seaborn to visually highlight high and low correlations.

+Developed a pairplot colored by survival to show inter-feature relationships and survival patterns.

+Pattern & Anomaly Detection

+Observed skewness in Fare and Age, and class imbalance in Pclass and Survived.

+Identified strong associations between higher survival and higher Fare, as well as lower passenger class.

+Key Feature-Level Inferences

+Survival Rates: Higher among first-class passengers and those who paid more.

+Demographics: Majority were young adults traveling alone in third class.

+Family Features: SibSp and Parch were mostly 0, indicating solo travelers.

+How to Run
+Install required Python libraries:

 bash
 Copy
 Edit
-.
-├── titanic.py              # Python script for performing EDA
-├── tested.csv              # Titanic dataset file
-├── screenshots/            # Folder containing generated plots └── README.md               # Project documentation (this file)
-▶️ How To Run
-Install dependencies (if not already installed):

-bash
-Copy
-Edit
 pip install pandas matplotlib seaborn
-Run the script:
+Run the analysis script:

 bash
 Copy
 Edit
 python titanic.py
-View Outputs:

-Plots will be displayed or saved (as configured).

-Screenshots are available in the screenshots/ folder.
+Review the output and plots saved in the screenshots/ folder.

-📚 What You'll Learn
-How to apply descriptive statistics for data summarization.

-Visual techniques to detect:

-Skewness

-Outliers

-Feature correlations

-The importance of visual EDA in building machine learning pipelines.

-📦 Submission
-All the following are included in the repository:

-Python code (titanic.py)

-Dataset (tested.csv)

-Visual screenshots (screenshots/)

-Documentation (README.md)

-Refer to the screenshots/ folder for key visuals and insights derived from the data.
+Notes
+This script provides deep visual and statistical insights into the Titanic dataset.

+It serves as a foundation for further feature engineering and machine learning model development.

+No model training is performed in this task — focus is solely on understanding the data.

+Output Visualizations
+Histograms
+Histograms show that:

+Fare is right-skewed with many low values.

+Age distribution is bell-shaped but incomplete due to missing data.

+Boxplots
+Boxplots helped detect:

+Fare outliers: Some passengers paid exceptionally high fares.

+Age outliers: A few very young and old passengers.

+Correlation Heatmap
+Revealed positive correlation between Pclass and Fare, and negative correlation between Pclass and Survived.

+Pairplot
+Illustrated how features like Fare, Pclass, and Sex relate to survival visually and clearly.